Stability of In-Context Learning: A Spectral Coverage Perspective: Extensions to Dependent Features

 is a matrix martingale-difference sequence.
-By applying the matrix Azuma--Hoeffding inequality (Tropp 2011; Hsu et al. 2012), we obtain concentration of $\hat{\Sigma}_K = \tfrac{1}{K}\sum_{t=1}^K \phi_t(x)\phi_t(x)^\top$ around its expectation, with variance proxy and tail probability essentially the same as in the i.i.d. case, up to a constant factor.
+By applying the matrix Azuma--Hoeffding inequality, we obtain concentration of $\hat{\Sigma}_K = \tfrac{1}{K}\sum_{t=1}^K \phi_t(x)\phi_t(x)^\top$ around its expectation, with variance proxy and tail probability essentially the same as in the i.i.d. case, up to a constant factor.

-\paragraph{Lower bound under martingale differences} Under Assumption (A4) with bounded martingale differences, the non-asymptotic lower bound on $K$ in Theorem~3.1 remains valid up to replacing $\xi$ by $c\cdot \xi$ for an absolute constant $c>0$.
+\begin{proposition}[Lower bound under martingale differences] Under Assumption (A4) with bounded martingale differences, the non-asymptotic lower bound on $K$ in Theorem~3.1 remains valid up to replacing $\xi$ by $c\cdot \xi$ for an absolute constant $c>0$. \end{proposition}